Appalachian Cuisine is on the Rise

 John is actively engaged in creating community, both in Asheville and, more broadly, in the Southeast, spreading his love of local food and adding a unique twist to his dishes.

 She always gives credit to the people she works alongside.
-She has been apart of teams that received national acclaim including Bon Appetit’s Top 50 Best New Restaurants, Southern Living’s Best Restaurants 2016, and Bon Appetit’s Top 10 Best New Restaurants 2016, Southern Living’s Best Restaurants 2016.
-In February 2019, Ashley was recognized by the James Beard Foundation In February 2019 as a semifinalist for the Outstanding Pastry Chef category and also joined the board for the Appalachian Food Summit.
+She has been apart of teams that received national acclaim including Bon Appetit’s Top 50 Best New Restaurants, Southern Living’s 100 Best New Restaurants Southeast, Bon Appetit’s Top 10 Best New Restaurants 2016, Southern Living’s Best Restaurants 2016.
+In February 2019, Ashley was recognized by the James Beard Foundation as a semifinalist for the Outstanding Pastry Chef category and also joined the board for the Appalachian Food Summit.

-Ashley’s values are woven into her work, baked in.
-Supporting small farms, connecting to producers, and using seasonal ingredients are an important part of her cooking process and she finds fulfillment in teaching and creative collaboration in the kitchen.
-During her time outside of the kitchen, Ashley can be found tending to her garden, caring for her chickens, teaching classes, and escaping into a warm bath.
+Ashley’s values are woven into her work.
+Supporting small farms, connecting to producers, and using seasonal ingredients are important to her.
+She finds fulfillment in teaching and creative collaboration.

 Sean was the chef of McCrady’s in Charleston, South Carolina for the past 12 years.
 As the Founding Chef of the Husk restaurant concepts throughout the American South, Sean is known all over the southeast for his culinary prowess.